-During 2020-21 the Academy has continued with plans for spend included refurbishment of classrooms and improvements to the school entrance.
+During 2021-22 the Academy has continued with plans for spend included refurbishment of classrooms and improvements to the school entrance.
+There has also been contribution towards CIF bids for replacement fire doors and heating system replacements.

-Restricted funds include £371.522 in restricted fixed asset funds which will be offset by future depreciation of fixed assets.
+Restricted funds include £nil in restricted fixed asset funds which will be offset by future depreciation of fixed assets.
 The anticipated use of the remaining funds will be to further support the learning and achievement of students in our school by the provision of additional resources or facilities and to support our aims and objectives.